samaradel/www_threefold/www.threefoldtoken.com/content/pto/contribute.md

 +++
 # CONTRIBUTE TO THE FOUNDATION BEFORE THE PTO

-We would be delighted if you would be willing to support us by investing in the ThreeFold Token,
+We would be delighted if you would be willing to support us by investing in the ThreeFold Token -

-but we are also looking for TF Operators, TF Hosters and TF Ambassadors.
+and we are always looking for new TF Operators and TF Hosters.